Mayonaka88/product-satisfaction-predictor/README.md

 >Concepts from natural language processing, deep learning, and neural networks were used in this project.

 >A GUI is used to display the input and the output of the program.

+>A minimalistic design, similar to the design of the [Minimalist Music Aggregator](https://github.com/Mayonaka88/minimalist-music-aggregator), was implimented.

 >The user writes thier review and the program predicts what thier satisfaction level would be based on the emotions presented in thier review.